Azure-Samples/blockchain/blockchain-development-kit/integrate/saas/gmail/send/blockchain-workbench/README.md

 The logic app created in this sample facilitates this need by –

--   Identifying if the message is of type ContractInsertedOrUpdated
+-   Identifying if the message is of type ContractMessage

 -   If true, it identifies if this is an update to an existing contract or a new contract